 Robert Palmer was at #1 on the U.S. singles chart with Addicted To Love today in 1986.
 The song was originally recorded as a duet with Chaka Khan, but lawyers couldn’t agree on details of the contract so her voice was erased.

 Drummer Lee Kerslake and bass player Robert Daisley took their case all the way to the U.S. Supreme Court, who rejected it today in 2004.
-They had been seeking royalites since 1997 for playing on the Ozzy Osburne solo albums Diary of a Madman and Blizzard of Ozz, but Ozzy’s manager/wife Sharon Osbourne (who booted Black Sabbath drummer Bill Ward out of the band for demanding a full share of the loot from their reunion tour this summer) said the two had harrased her family, and she had their contributions to the records overdubbed by other players because of thier abusive and unjust behavior.
+They had been seeking royalties since 1997 for playing on the Ozzy Osbourne solo albums Diary of a Madman and Blizzard of Ozz, but Ozzy’s manager/wife Sharon Osbourne said the two had harassed her family, and she had their contributions to the records overdubbed by other players because of their abusive and unjust behavior.

 Rock and Roll Birthdays

-Folkie Pete Seeger is still very much with us at age 94.
+Folkie Pete Seeger would 97 if he hadn’t passed two years ago.
 Bob Dylan idolized him from the beginning, and his song Turn Turn Turn was a huge hit for The Byrds.

-The godfather of soul James Brown would be 80.
+The godfather of soul James Brown would be 83.
+He died at 73.